spesml/spesml.github.io/2_Concepts/3_ModelingFramework/10_state_machines.md

 The relation between the possible input and output communication histories of all runs of a state machine induce the state machine's semantic interface.
 With this, the semantic interface of a state machine is the function relating all possible input channel communication histories to all possible output channel communication histories as defined by the state machine.

-The semantic interface of a state machine is guaranteed to be weakly causal.
+The behavior of a state machine is guaranteed to be weakly causal.
 In case the state machine is a Moore Machine, the semantic interface is even strongly causal.
 A Moore Machine is a state machine where the output of each transition solely depends on the source state of the transition and not on the current input.
 Thus, all transitions originating from a state have the same output.
 In an implementation, requiring an initial output for a state machine and making the state machine